HL7/ebm/input/intro-notes/StructureDefinition-study-eligibility-criteria-intro.md

         "code" : "a"
       }

-This code/value pairing (Age >= 18 years) is an inclusion criterion (not an exclusion criterion), so the exclude element will have a value of “false”.
+This code/value pairing (Age >= 18 years) is an inclusion criterion (not an exclusion criterion), so the .exclude element will have a value of “false”.

-Optionally, the Group.characteristic element can have a human-readable description, so we included a description element with a value of “Adults (≥18 years)”.
+Optionally, the Group.characteristic element can have a human-readable description, so we included a .description element with a value of “Adults (≥18 years)”.

 Another inclusion criterion (“Previous documentation within the past 24 months of hypertension or high blood pressure (SBP 130-179 mmHg or DBP 80-109 mmHg) from general practitioner, pharmacist or health care professional (e.g., medical assistant, physician or nurse).”) shows use of unstructured text-based descriptors for expressing the Group.characteristic values instead of explicit codes from structured terminologies.
-The phrase “within the past 24 months” is recognized as a timing factor and expressed within a timing element:
+The phrase “within the past 24 months” is recognized as a timing factor and expressed within a .timing element:

    {
       "code" : {